ugr-sail/sinergym/doc/source/pages/installation.rst

     $ pip install -e .[test,doc]

-In order to check all our tag list, visit `setup.py <https://github.com/jajimer/energym/blob/main/setup.py>`__ in Energym root repository.
+In order to check all our tag list, visit `setup.py <https://github.com/jajimer/sinergym/blob/main/setup.py>`__ in Sinergym root repository.

 In any case, they are not a requirement of the package.